aecobb53/weatherman/README.md

 Historic weather data is surprisingly hard to come by.
 Thus the Weather man was born.
-(His hero backstory is is ***REALLY*** lame).
+(His hero backstory is ***REALLY*** lame).
 Really what you need to know is it would be nice to have a way to save weather data and recall it later.

 Weatherman collects data every x number of minutes and saves it to a sql database.
 (Currently I use a crontab but I want to switch to an internal timer of some sort).
 The data is returned in two notable ways.
 Either a dump which will return all data that meats the search parameters or a report which will shorten the data and give you an overview of each storm at the location.
-The reports currently show the start and end of the storm but I want to add intermitant data from the storm such as what was the worst weather experienced.
+The reports currently show the start and end of the storm but I want to add intermittent data from the storm such as what was the worst weather experienced.

 > Release:  0.7.0-beta